gerases/vim-rspec-puppet/README.md

   * it will (failing to find the spec by the class name) offer to grep through the closest spec directory.

 # Install
 Install using [vim-plug](https://github.com/junegunn/vim-plug) or another vim plugin system.
-If you don't have a plugin system (you really should), put the file in a location that is sourced by Vim such as `~/.vim/plugin`.
+If you don't have a plugin system, put the file in a location that is sourced by Vim such as `~/.vim/plugin`.

 # Use
 Create a binding of your choice.
 For example: